Greater Trail Hospice Society - Support Services

 • Offer respite for family caregivers

-Bedside Volunteer Program provides Volunteers that sit with clients around the clock in the last hours of their life, which provides the loved ones of the dying individual with some respite, knowing that we are there if you cannot be.
-The Volunteers who are a part of this program have completed a 20-hour training program, have signed a confidentiality agreement, completed a criminal record check and an interview with the coordinator
+Bedside Volunteer Program: provides Volunteers who sit with clients around the clock in the last hours of their life, which provides the loved ones of the dying individual with some respite, knowing that we are there if they cannot be.
+The volunteers who are a part of this program have completed a 20-hour training program, have signed a confidentiality agreement, completed a criminal record check and an interview with the coordinator.

-Assistance with Advance Care Planning enables you to clearly state your personal wishes about health and end of life care.
+Advance Care Planning: enables individuals to clearly state their personal wishes about health and end-of-life care.
 These can then be communicated to your family and health care provider(s).
 These volunteers will help you create your document.

 250-364-6204